Bias finishes

 Bias tape is one of my favorite haberdashery supplies because:

-- High-quality "haute couture" finishes and you know how attentive I am to beautiful finishes 😊
+• High-quality "haute couture" finishes, and you know how much I care about beautiful finishes 😊

-- There are many colors and patterns that allow for a lot of originality
+• There are many colors and patterns that allow for lots of originality

-In short, it is possible to make many things with bias tape and be creative... everything I love!
+In short, you can make many things with bias tape and be creative... everything I love!

 So, I’m taking you into the world of this notion I love so much!